rivasulthq/UI-UX-Sample-Project/README.md

 Please design for responsive web.
 So we require desktop screens as well as mobile screens.

 #### Target Audience
-18yrs - 60yrs (Female & Males Interested in Crypto News)
+18yrs - 60yrs (Female & Male Interested in Crypto News)

 #### References
 Please conduct some research on other cryptos blogs, our aim is to be better than them.